rafaeljcd/data_engineering_bootcamp/2_1_1_Data_Lake.md

 With this, they have also seen an increase in data scientists and R&D on products.

-This all came down to storing this data as cheaply as possible and these are the one of one of the few reasons why data lake came into the picture
+This all came down to storing this data as cheaply as possible and these are the one of the few reasons why data lake came into the picture

 ---